 Active Duty Military

 Any member of the armed forces with a legal domicile in Virginia, but is stationed in another state in compliance with military orders would not be subject to personal property in another state.
 They would be required to pay personal property taxes to the Virginia locality where they maintain legal domicile or home of record, although the physical location of the vehicle or vehicles is outside of Virginia during this period of military service.
-(See the Soldiers' and Sailors Civil Relief Act.)
+(See the Service Members Civil Relief Act.)

 Pursuant to State Code 58.1-3511 " …However, in the event that a motor vehicle is used by a full-time student attending an institution of higher education, and such use establishes that the motor vehicle is normally garaged at the location of the institution of higher education, the situs shall be the domicile of the owner of the motor vehicle, provided the owner presents sufficient evidence that he has paid a personal property tax on the motor vehicle in his domicile, upon request of the locality of the institution of higher education.”…